mcheah/Marlin4MPMD/README.md

 echo:Marlin4MPMD
 echo: Last Updated: 2018-06-21 00:00 | Author: (MCheah, MPMD)
 Compiled: Jun 24 2018
 Issue G28 from the terminal window to make sure that communication is working correctly.
-Calibration settings from stock firmware should be directly applicable from the stock firmware, so it is advised to write down the M503 results before re-flashing the firmware.
+F Calibration settings from stock firmware should be directly applicable from the stock firmware, so it is advised to write down the M503 results before re-flashing the firmware.
 You may need to adjust M92, M666 and M665 for your specific printer.
 The M301/M304 PID settings are not directly comparable to the stock firmware, but the default values should work fairly nicely.
 There is no non-volatile storage implemented right now, so whatever calibration settings you set will need to be written in your start g-code on every print or at least on power-up.